 Sailing is deeply weaved into the fabric of Anguilla.
 It's the island's national sport and a key aspect to the island's biggest holidays (ex., Carnival, Anguilla Day, Easter Monday).
 Considering that Anguilla is surrounded by the sea, it makes perfect sense to spend plenty of time on it.

-One of the most unique ways to experience the Caribbean Sea is by climbing aboard Tradition Sailing Charters...
+One of the most special ways to experience the Caribbean Sea?
+By climbing aboard Tradition Sailing Charters...

-Anchored on Road Bay in Sandy Ground, Tradition is truly beautiful.
-True to her name, she is a 50' Carriacou sloop built in 1978, a classic sailboat, a "gaff rigged West Indian sloop" as owner Laurie Gumbs says.
+True to her name, she is a classic sailboat, a 50' Carriacou sloop, or to be more precise, a "gaff rigged West Indian sloop built in 1978" as owner Laurie Gumbs says.

-To me, she is perfect.
-Historic, she is an authentic beauty.
 Tradition is no stranger to the waters surrounding Anguilla.
-Back in the day she was used as a cargo boat.
+Back in the day she was a cargo boat.
 Sailing up and down the Leeward and Windward Islands between St. Barths and Grenada (her home), she transported cigarettes, spices, rums and anything else that people needed to have sent between the islands.

 You can just imagine the riveting tales told by those those who've sailed her.